bkleinen/bkleinen.github.io/info2/labs/lab-02.md

 ## Lab Report / What to turn in

-Your report is due by 10.00 am on Monday after the lab.
+Your report is due the day before your next lab (for exact times, please refer to moodle).

 As in Informatics 1, I am more interested in process than in product, although we are now getting more interested in products as well.